|1||$1,850,000+ raised to-date from music industry executives, VC, angels and the crowd 🦄🙌🚀|

 After the conclusion of this Offering, should we hit our minimum funding target, our projected runway is 6 months before we need to raise further capital.

-We will likely require additional financing in excess of the proceeds from the Offering in order to perform operations over the lifetime of the Company.
-We plan to raise capital in 6 months.
+Following this current raise, our goal is to not require any additional capital raises for the next 13 months.
 Except as otherwise described in this Form C, we do not have additional sources of capital other than the proceeds from the offering.
 Because of the complexities and uncertainties in establishing a new business strategy, it is not possible to adequately project whether the proceeds of this offering will be sufficient to enable us to implement our strategy.
 This complexity and uncertainty will be increased if less than the maximum amount of securities offered in this offering is sold.
 The Company intends to raise additional capital in the future from investors.
 Although capital may be available for early-stage companies, there is no guarantee that the Company will receive any investments from investors.

 Runway & Short/Mid Term Expenses

-Vampr Inc. cash in hand is $21,045.01, as of June 2019.
-Over the last three months, revenues have averaged $10,000/month, cost of goods sold has averaged $5,800/month, and operational expenses have averaged $25,000/month, for an average burn rate of $20,800 per month.
-Our intent is to be profitable in 15 months.
+Vampr Inc. cash in hand is $335,830, as of October 2, 2020.
+Over the last three months, revenues have averaged $19,300/month, and an average burn rate of $73,000 per month.
+Our intent is to be profitable in 12-15 months.